reaper/challenge-entity2/README.md

 ## Website
-A website representing the challenge has been deployed to https://hostnfly-challenge.fiwares.com Deployed with dokku on a VPS
+A website representing the challenge has been deployed to https://hostnfly-challenge.fiwares.com

+Deployed with dokku on a VPS (we can discuss about it later)

 ## Preparations